 What Is Japan Heritage?

-Japan Heritage is a national certification program established by the Agency for Cultural Affairs in 2015.
-It identifies regional cultural assets across Japan—both tangible and intangible—and organizes them into narratives to support locally led revitalization and promote these stories domestically and internationally.
+Established by the Agency for Cultural Affairs in 2015, Japan Heritage is a national certification program that identifies regional cultural assets—both tangible and intangible—and organizes them into narratives.
+These stories serve to drive locally led revitalization and promote regional culture to both domestic and international audiences.

 The Difference Between Cultural Property Designations and Japan Heritage